bchalk101/selfhydro/api_service/DEPLOYMENT.md

 - `SENSOR_URL`: URL of the Rust sensor service
 - `PORT`: Port to run the service on (default: 8000)
 - `ENV`: Environment name (development/production)

+Note: Environment variables can be configured in the Cloud Run console or through the `gcloud run deploy` command using the `--set-env-vars` flag.

 ## Monitoring